aaron-watts/apifax/README.md

 #### SQLite
 Despite desiging the site in a way that minimised API calls by calling once on page load, whilst testing I quickly found myself consuming my API quota's.
 I decided I could control this this by making requests once, and storing the data.
 I didn't feel that an entire database on another server was justified for such small amounts of data, so SQLite seemed the obvious choice.

-I would have one table primarily to record the datetime of the most recent axios call, if it made longer than *X* hours ago, a new call would be made, and the responses would be logged in their own respective tables, ready to be fetched by the app.
+I would have one table primarily to record the datetime of the most recent axios call, if it had been made longer than *X* hours ago, a new call would be made, and the responses would be logged in their own respective tables, ready to be fetched by the app.
 This would keep me well inside of my quotas... *hopefully.*